Is the World Facing a Global Diamond Shortage?

-Commodity trading industry has always been a contributing market to Dubai’s economy.
-Of this, one of the main industries that have flourished over the years is the diamond industry.
-However, studies and statistics show that within the next seven years, the global market will lose about 15 million carats of diamonds, which is, more than 10% of the global supply of natural diamonds.
-This will decline over the next 10 years even if the global demand for jewellery grows at least by 1-2% per year.
+Commodity trading has always been a contributor to Dubai's economy.
+Within the commodities sector, the diamond industry has been one of the primary industries that has flourished over the years.
+Despite this, studies and statistics show that the global diamond market will lose about 15 million carats, which translates to more than 10% of the global natural diamond supply.
+This decline will continue over the next decade, even if global jewellery demand continues to increase by one to two per cent annually.

-Although the growth in jewellery consumption may slow because of the US and Chinese trade there will be a shortage of natural diamonds leading to serious fluctuations in the price.
-Prices for colourless diamonds larger than 5 carats have been growing since 1978.
-For instance, the cost of pink diamonds has increased by 300% over the past 10 years.
+Although growth in jewellery consumption may slow due to trends in the US and Chinese markets, there will be a natural diamond shortage that will lead to severe price fluctuations.
+The prices for colourless diamonds less than five carats have been increasing for 1978.
+The trend has been much more recently pronounced in coloured diamonds, where the cost of pink diamonds has seen a 300% increase in the last decade.

-By 2023, the diamond supply will fall by 16%.
-Manufacturers will also reduce deliveries, as there are practically no new growth projects.
-At the same time, demand will grow by about 2-3% per year, giving rise to a deficit that will be a direct offset of rising prices for diamonds.
-In the foreseeable future, the US will remain the largest market for polished consumption of diamonds which is about 50%, but the main consumption growth will be observed in the Asian markets – China and India.
-Similarly, while the European market is stagnating, the Japanese is stable.
+In turn, manufacturers will also reduce deliveries since there are barely any growth projections.
+At the same time, demand will grow at an annual rate of two to three per cent, giving rise to a deficit that will be directly offset by rising diamond prices.
+The United States will remain to be the largest market for polish diamond consumption, with a market share of about 50%.
+However, the main markets that will see a rise in use will be in Asian countries, particularly China and India.
+While the European market is experiencing stagnation, the Japanese market is remaining stable.

 Associate Consultant, EEG